Vikings can’t hold up against Tigers - Austin Daily Herald

 “They’ve always been a strong team since I was playing in high school,” Kruger said.
 “It’s hard because they made a lot of errors too, but we made more than they did.
 We struggled on defense tonight.
 We’re usually a really scrappy team and usually we get a lot of balls, but tonight we were slow and hesitant.”

 The Vikings (5-6 overall) had big chances in each of the first two games, but they weren’t able to make the plays they needed down the stretch.
-Hayfield pulled to within 24-23 on a Reese Bauman kill in the first game.
-The Vikings led 16-14 in the second game, but the Tigers held Hayfield to three points the rest of the way.
+Hayfield pulled to within 24-23 on a Reese Bauman kill in the first game and the Vikings led 16-14 in the second game, but the Tigers held Hayfield to three points the rest of the way.

 “I think we just needed to be a lot scrappier and we had to hit to our full potential.
 They tested us and they had a huge block as well,” said Bauman, who had 14 kills. “(Overall) I think we’re in a pretty good spot.
 We just need to play more as a team, play more scrappy and close the block.
 We have to do the little things that add up to winning.”